caolan/nodeunit/README.md

 nodeunit
 ========

+If you're looking for a full-featured and descriptive specification framework you might want to checkout a project like the excellent [jspec](http://github.com/visionmedia/jspec).
+If, like me, you just want to dive into writing some code and don't want to learn an extensive framework before writing tests, then nodeunit could be for you.

 nodeunit offers easy unit testing based on a simplified version of the [QUnit](http://docs.jquery.com/QUnit) API.
 However, unlike QUnit, it assumes all your tests are asynchronous, and plays nicely with the existing module